MaastrichtU-IDS/dsri-documentation/docs/deploy-rstudio.md

 ## RStudio with root user

+> 🔒 You need root containers enabled (aka. anyuid) in your project to start this application.

 Run RStudio with `sudo` privileges, can be useful if need to install additional packages that requires `sudo`

 2 storage solutions are available: